zhuowei/Xenologer/README.md

 Thanks to @mralext20 for the copy of MyGlass!

-### Coming soon

-Maps: use the XE5 version for now. http://zhuowei.github.io/Xenologer/xe5/glassmaps-modded.apk
+Maps: use the XE5 version for now. http://zhuoweizhang.net/Xenologer/xe5/glassmaps-modded.apk

-Setup: use the XE5 version for now. http://zhuowei.github.io/Xenologer/xe5/glasssetup-modded.apk This one's been modified so that instead of scanning a barcode, it uses the existing Google Account to setup and then force closes.
+Setup: use the XE5 version for now. http://zhuoweizhang.net/Xenologer/xe5/glasssetup-modded.apk This one's been modified so that instead of scanning a barcode, it uses the existing Google Account to setup and then force closes.

 ### Glass apps that won't be converted

 Hangouts: crashes on Android 4.2 due to a change in the underlying Android code.
-If you have another version of Android, try http://zhuowei.github.io/Xenologer/glasshangouts-modded.apk
+If you have another version of Android, try http://zhuoweizhang.net/Xenologer/xe6/glasshangouts-modded.apk

 GlassSound.apk: installs and runs without modification.
-Get a copy from any XE6 system dump.
-Not essential for Glass; Glass will just run muted without it.
+Get a copy from any XE7 system dump, or at http://zhuoweizhang.net/Xenologer/xe7/GlassSound.apk Not essential for Glass; Glass will just run muted without it.

 GlassPhotosphere.apk: As stated by http://www.studio8apps.com/running-google-glass-photo-sphere-viewer-on-android-phone/ , runs (for the easter egg) without modification.
 Again, any dumped copy from a XE6 should run fine.
 Not essential to Glass.